 Follow in the footsteps of acclaimed children’s artists.
-Show your work to publishers at book fairs and exhibitions and get dedicated support from a team of internationally-recognised artists, who’ll help you to develop your own personal visual vocabulary and make connections with the children’s publishing industry.
+Work with a dedicated support team of internationally-recognised illustrators to develop your own personal visual vocabulary and make connections in the children’s publishing industry.

 This taught studio course, the first of its kind in the UK, was developed by our distinguished Professor Martin Salisbury, who still contributes to teaching on the course.
 It will give you the dedicated support and knowledge you need to develop your practice in the art of children’s book illustration.

 Within the broad guidelines of each module, you’ll propose and develop a project, with guidance from internationally recognised illustrators, writers and publishers of children's books.
 You’ll share and discuss your work with other students in group critiques, and attend lectures and seminars that will inform your studio practice.